alenzhao/Elapsed-Time-Pairwise-Functions/ggpairs.md

     ##  $ ptype  : Factor w/ 4 levels "car","ggpairs",..: 3 3 3 3 3 3 3 3 3 3 ...
     ##  $ vars   : int  2 3 4 5 6 7 8 9 10 2 ...
     ##  $ elapsed: num  0.0781 0.079 0.0938 0.0781 0.1094 ...
-    ##  $ env    : Factor w/ 2 levels "mac","win": 2 2 2 2 2 2 2 2 2 2 ...
+    ##  $ env    : Factor w/ 2 levels "high_gpu","low_gpu": 1 1 1 1 1 1 1 1 1 1 ...
     ##  $ ide    : Factor w/ 2 levels "R","RStudio": 1 1 1 1 1 1 1 1 1 1 ...

 Analysis
 --------

 Once we visualize the distribution of data, several issues become clear.
 Here we see a boxplot for each function type, broken down by computing environment and then IDE.
-There is an obvious spike in elapsed time with ggpairs on "mac" using RStudio.
+There is an obvious spike in elapsed time with ggpairs on "low\_gpu" using RStudio.

 ``` r
 library(ggplot2)